GreenGriffle/Rosie-Digi-Lec/Final Project/Project proposal.md

  # Things to learn and play with:

+* An important part of this project is experimenting with some new boards.
 * I have an Ada fruit sound shield and a gameundo to try to make more interesting sounds with.
 * Working out how to make it totally wireless.
 This means adding a battery, and may mean looking into Bluetooth or Wi-Fi if using processing.
 * How to be more exacting with the accelerometer.
 If I want more subtle movements to make different sounds, I need to learn how to do this.